KRakeesh04/s1/src/content/docs/fluid-mechanics/machinery/04-turbines.md

 ### Impulse turbines

+Aka. velocity turbines.
 Used for high heads.
 Highly efficient.
 Includes a runner (a wheel with buckets attached) mounted on a shaft.
 High velocity jet is focused on the buckets.

 Efficiency of an impulse turbine is given by: